skiadas/TheoryCompCourse/notes/parsing.md

 This turns out to correspond to a bottom-up approach in building the parse tree.
 We first build the child nodes of a production rule, then replace them with the parent node.
 This results in a "rightmost" derivation, hence the "R" in "LR".

-The key observation is this:
+The key observation (which will become clear later) is this:

 > At any given time, the stack of an LR parser contains part of the right-hand side of a production rule.
 These possible states of the stack can be coded into a DFA.